riazhedayati/beautiful-jekyll/_posts/2017-01-08-predict-song-genre-pt2.md

 ## Creating the Corpus
 Finally, we have to clean up the lyrical text itself.
 We’ll create a variable called corpus using the tm package where we’ll do all of the cleaning.
 The first four steps to cleaning the corpus are pretty straightforward:
   1. Make all words lowercase
-2. Item

-1. Make all words lowercase
   2. Remove all formatting
   3. Remove punctuation
   4. Remove any whitespace

 <pre><code class="language-r line-numbers"># Create corpus from lyrics and clean it
 corpus = Corpus(VectorSource(lyrics$Lyrics))